dcunited001/dcunited001.github.io/_drafts/speed-of-thought-4-geometry-and-mechanics-of-information.md

 # The Informational Physics of Cultural Movements

-#### Information Consensus/Permanence (Matthew 5:18)

 - if sociophysical systems are probabilistic and, thus, non-deterministic, can the perpetuation of information (written or otherwise) be guarenteed?
   - what level of information is required?
   - how could such a thing be guaranteed in a probabilistic system?

-- meaning of "the salt of the earth" in the same chapter.

 Hip Hop is a modern example of how the dissemination of information changed the lives of millions of people living in mostly African